openedx/edx-documentation/en_us/developers/source/conventions/accessibility.rst

 this document.

 * People without vision, as well as those with neurological conditions that prevent precise hand-eye coordination, cannot use a mouse.
+Therefore, all interactive content must be usable by keyboard alone.

-* People with mobility impairments might use custom keyboards or keyboard emulators.
+* People with mobility impairments might use custom keyboards, keyboard emulators, or voice input programs.

 * Some people rely on speech to interact with web applications and need to be able to address interactive elements by speaking their accessible names.
+Any visible labels should be a part of the control's accessible name.

 * People who cannot hear or hear well require visible text captions, or an equivalent visual cue, for any audible content.
+This includes recorded audio and video, but also includes audible UI feedback.

 * Many people with disabilities use "`assistive technologies
   <http://www.w3.org/TR/WCAG20/#atdef>`_" (such as screen readers) to interact
   with their computers, web browsers, and web applications.

+* Some of the most commonly used assistive technologies are browser plugins.
+Common examples include Reader Mode (for text reflow), Speech output for text when selected or on mouse hover, and thesaurus and grammar checkers for people with dyslexia.

-Computer users might customize their operating system, browser, or web page display properties to make web applications easier for them to use.
+* Learners might customize their operating system, browser, or web page display properties to make web applications easier for them to use.
 For example, they might increase the font size in their displays, reverse or increase contrast, or remove images.

 * To allow assistive technologies to provide the maximum information to users, anything in a user interface that is conveyed visually (such as the element with focus, an element's role, its current state, and other properties) must also be conveyed programmatically.
-This information is often included when you use native HTML5 elements.
+This information is often included automatically when you use native HTML5 elements, or added when you use.

 Keep these core concepts in mind when you develop user interfaces, so that they can truly be used by everyone.
 More information is available from the W3C's Web